List of AC Transit routes

 AC Transit is a public transit agency that operates 131 bus lines throughout the East Bay region of California.
 The agency also administers the Dumbarton Express lines, but operation of those lines was transferred to MV Transportation on December 19, 2011.
-AC Transit provides extensive local bus service to 17 cities in Alameda and Contra Costa Counties and the city of Milpitas in Santa Clara County.
-Transbay bus service is also provided to San Francisco and Palo Alto in Santa Clara County.
+AC Transit provides extensive local bus service to 17 cities in Alameda and Contra Costa counties and the city of Milpitas in Santa Clara County.
+Transbay bus service is also provided to San Francisco in San Francisco County, San Mateo in San Mateo County, and Palo Alto and Santa Clara in Santa Clara County.

 Route summary

-AC Transit bus routes are arranged in seven categories (six numbered, one lettered).
+AC Transit bus routes are arranged in six categories (five numbered, one lettered).
 Since its inception in 1960, AC Transit has used both numbers and letters to distinguish routes.
 Many Transbay rail lines were inherited from the Key System and converted to bus routes, and AC Transit continued to use letters to identify the routes.
 Many Transbay routes continue to follow the original Key System alignments to some degree.
 The number and letter ranges listed below do not mean that all numbers or letters within a range are in use.

 Numbered routes operate within the East Bay: